hsuan-kai/Naming-Master-Agent/README.md

 ### Value Statement

 Naming Master transforms a process that usually requires a human consultant into an instant, reliable service.
-By automating the "Safety Audit" (homophone check) and "Luck Calculation" (stroke math), it saves users hours of research and prevents lifelong embarrassment from choosing a culturally inappropriate name.
+By automating the "Safety Audit" (homophone check) and "Luck Calculation" (stroke math), users save hours of research and are prevented from lifelong embarrassment by choosing a culturally inappropriate name.

 ---